Lyris12/YGOCC-QCd/README.md

 ## `802163270` Eros Ennigmatrix
 created by Eaden, coded by Lyris
 ## `412314200` Dawn-Eyes Violet Dragon
-created by Jake, art from Cardfight!!
+created by Jake, coded by Glitchy, art from Cardfight!!
 Vanguard's "Dragonic Overlord"
 ## `412314205` Dawn Blader - Future King
-created by Jake
+created by Jake, coded by Glitchy
 ## `412314207` Dawn Blader - Bane & Sky
-created by Jake
+created by Jake, coded by Glitchy
 ## `412314208` Dawn Blader - King of Heroes
-created by Jake
+created by Jake, coded by Glitchy
 ## `412314211` Dawn Blader - Vortex Divider
-created by Jake, art from Cardfight!!
+created by Jake, coded by Glitchy, art from Cardfight!!
 Vanguard's "Incandescent Lion, Blond Ezel"
 ## `412314212` Dawn Blader - Panther
-created by Jake, art by BachEric1461 of DeviantArt
+created by Jake, coded by Glitchy, art by BachEric1461 of DeviantArt
 ## `412314213` Dawn Blader - Lion
-created by Jake, art from Cardfight!!
+created by Jake, coded by Glitchy, art from Cardfight!!
 Vanguard's "Battlefield Storm, Sagramore"
 ## `412314214` Dawn Blader - Eroko
-created by Jake
+created by Jake, coded by Glitchy
 ## `412314216` Dawn Blader - Dragonic King
-created by Jake
+created by Jake, coded by Glitchy
 ## `412314219` Dawn Blader - Tiger
-created by Jake, art from Cardfight!!
+created by Jake, coded by Glitchy, art from Cardfight!!
 Vanguard's "Beast Knight, Garmore"
 ## `412314222` Dawn Blader - Saber
-created by Jake, art from Cardfight!!
+created by Jake, coded by Glitchy, art from Cardfight!!
 Vanguard's "Great Silver Wolf, Garmore"
 ## `412314225` A Soldier's Resting Place
-created by Jake, art from "The Sanctuary in the Sky"
+created by Jake, coded by Glitchy, art from "The Sanctuary in the Sky"
 ## `412314226` Bond Between Dawn
-created by Jake
+created by Jake, coded by Glitchy
 ## `412314227` Survival of The Bravest
-created by Jake
+created by Jake, coded by Glitchy
 ## `412314228` Wrath at Dawn
-created by Jake
+created by Jake, coded by Glitchy